 Using Custom URLs you can set up imaginary URLs to find and remember specific sections or pages of the website.
 Custom URLs allow you to track multiple pages of your website even if the website pages do not have a consistent pattern.
 There are two different use cases for using custom URL on SPAs:

-no new campaigns can be fetched using a new URL.
-To provide custom URL and
+and no new campaigns can be fetched using a new URL.
+To provide custom

-fetch campaign details with the new URL, use the virtual URL API mentioned
+URL and fetch campaign details with the new URL, use the virtual URL API

 Changing Timeout Duration